focus-creative-games/hybridclr/README.md

 HybridCLR has been widely verified as a very efficient and stable solution for hot update of Unity.

-The official versions of **extremely stable** 1.x, 2.x, and 3.x are currently released, which are sufficient to meet the stability requirements of large and medium-sized commercial projects.
+The official versions of **extremely stable** 1.x, 2.x, 3.x and 4.x are currently released, which are sufficient to meet the stability requirements of large and medium-sized commercial projects.
-At present, at least thousands of commercial game projects have been integrated, and hundreds of them have been launched on both ends.
-The online projects include MMORPG, heavy card, heavy tower defense and other games. **Most top game companies** (such as Tencent and NetEase) are already using HybridCLR.
+At present, at least thousands of commercial game projects are using HybridCLR, and hundreds of them have been launched on multi-platforms. **Most top game companies** (such as Tencent and NetEase) are already using HybridCLR.

 You can read the [game projects in top game companies](https://hybridclr.doc.code-philosophy.com/en/docs/other/businesscase) those are using HybridCLR and has been launched.